Please note that Tapas no longer supports Internet Explorer.

 On the steppe behind the spring, a man with undeniable aura mounted his horse.
 The maroon coat and deep purple cloak he wore fluttering in the gentle breeze, accompanying his wild and untamed maroon hair that floated like fire under the dim twilight.
 Between the high collars of his cloak, his amethyst eyes emitted a sharp, golden light.

-He stared at his palm, recalling the energetic pull he had just felt—a powerful resonance that echoed in his veins.
+He stared at his palm, recalling the energetic pull he had just felt.
+It was a powerful resonance echoing through his veins.

 "Astonishing," he murmured.
 His eyes shifted toward the small footprints on the damp ground.